 Of course, things are different on weekends.
 I spend a lot more time in the kitchen making something that can be remotely referred to as delicious (e.g., see my homemade scones!).
 But I swear by batch cooking during the week.

-Anxiety, overthinking and excessive worrying are detrimental to productivity and time management.
-If I am anxious about something, I have great difficulty concentrating.
+Anxiety, overthinking and excessive worrying are detrimental to productivity and managing time.
+If I am anxious about something, I have great difficulty concentrating and tend to let procrastination get the best of me in the first place.
 I end up wasting time worrying about that particular problem instead of spending time on actually SOLVING IT.

 Controlling my emotions is a super effective strategy, but I have to admit, it is one of the more difficult tips to manage time that I am still learning how to master.
 But at least I have identified my triggers and am working towards remaining calm as much as possible.